kujunda-seda/template-love-game/README.md

 ^^^ _⚠️ Replace the above text with your new game description._ ^^^

 ---
+# TL;DR
+This setup guide looks tedious, but on the most part it's about configuring your App Store account and Xcode project.
+And it's detailed enough so you can do this even if you've never done this before.
+You'll need an Apple Developer Account active, though.
+After you're done with the Development environment (just below) and [Distribution](#distribution) setup once, your terminal routine is quick:
+1. `love src` to run the app locally,
+2. `build/upload/testflight.sh` to send the app to the App Store.

+That's it.
+In a few minutes a new build is ready for internal testing in TestFlight.

 ## Development Environment Setup
-Developing iOS games with [LÖVE framework](https://love2d.org) consists of 2 parts:
+Developing iOS games with [LÖVE framework](https://love2d.org) consists of 3 parts:
-- `build` - a preset xcode project used for installing on a simulator and distribution (only distribution-specific changes will be required),
-- `src` - the sources for the game, used for the development and to create the final `.love` file.
+1. `src` - the sources for the game, used for the development and to create the final .love file.
 Most of the creative work will be done in this folder only.
+2. `build` - a preset xcode project used for installing on a simulator and distribution.
+Only distribution-specific changes will be required, including assets.
+3. `build/upload` - a bash script to pack the sources, archive, export and upload the .ipa to TestFlight in one command.

+#### Optional: Storing sources separately, not using the script
-> _⚠️ Note: you can also opt out to store the source code in a separate repo, e.g. getting the [New Kingdoms game engine](https://github.com/kujunda-seda/new-kingdoms) sources, and only use this repo for distribution-related content (app name, icon, etc.) and supplying the bundled archived sources to the Xcode project, as described in the [Distribution](#distribution) section below (Option 2).
+_⚠️ You can also opt out to store the source code in a separate repo, e.g. getting the [New Kingdoms game engine](https://github.com/kujunda-seda/new-kingdoms) sources, and only use this repo for distribution-related content (app name, icon, etc.) and supplying the bundled archived sources to the Xcode project, as described in the [Distribution](#distribution) section below (Option 2).
 Be sure to include the conf.lua for quick iteration testing on mac with the same screen ratio as in the app._

-After running the sources locally, you zip the `/src` source folder contents (without the folder itself) and rename `.zip` file into `.love`.
-This file is later used in the iOS simulator or XCode project bundle to distribute in TestFlight / App Store.
+_If not using the upload script, after running the sources locally, you zip the `/src` source folder contents (without the folder itself) and rename `.zip` file into `.love`.
+This file is later used in the iOS simulator or Xcode project bundle to distribute in TestFlight / App Store._

 ### 1. Install LÖVE framework for macOS
 To be able to run and compile LÖVE games you need to install the framework/app.